VokkeSoftware/Knowledge-Base-Overview/README.md

 <h2>Slack integration</h2>
 We can integrate Slack with the Knowledge Base so the team gets real-time updates when questions are asked or answered.

+<h2>Naming conventions</h2>
+Our GitHub account is also used as part of our development process so to ensure that anything related to our Knowledge Base can be easily located,

+Any resources that are added to the Knowledge Base must be named according to the